This article explains what the channel page is comprised of and how to use all the features it contains as both a viewer and a broadcaster.

 Videos: click this to browse all the VODs (Video on Demand) across the site for the past week

-Last Broadcast: Watch the latest recorded VOD for the channel you are viewing.
+Last Broadcast: A header above the video screen lets you watch the latest recorded VOD for the channel you are viewing.

 Chat: Here you can see all of the chat messages for the channel your viewing.
 You can also configure many aspects such as: